 The number and arrangement of centrifuge machines in a cascade can vary.
 The initial cascades tested during the Lead Cascade test program consisted of fewer machines than would ultimately be in a commercial cascade.

-The research, development & demonstration (RD&D) program supports building, installing, operating, and testing commercial plant support systems and a 120-machine cascade that would be incorporated in the full commercial plant in Piketon, Ohio, which is planned to operate 96 identical cascades.
+The current research, development & demonstration (RD&D) program supports building, installing, operating, and testing commercial plant support systems and a 120-machine cascade that would be incorporated in the full commercial plant in Piketon, Ohio, which is planned to operate 96 identical cascades.

 USEC has achieved a number of key objectives through the Lead Cascade test program, including: